 Important:The inventory beacon and inventory agent information in this section is specific to IT Visibility only.
-For related information, refer to .
-For help using inventory beacons with IT Asset Management, refer to .
+For related information, see .
+For help using inventory beacons with IT Asset Management, see .

 This chapter provides information about two components that are used to gather inventory: